Chris Andrews (Irish politician): Political views

 Andrews visited Gaza in 2008.
-He has said that there was no electricity during the three days he visited.
-During the 2008–2009 Israel–Gaza conflict Andrews called for an economic, diplomatic and political boycott of Israel, for its ambassador to Ireland to be expelled, and for shops to remove "settler produce" from Israel.
+He has said there was no electricity during the three days he visited.
+During the 2008–2009 Israel–Gaza conflict Andrews called for an economic, diplomatic and political boycott of Israel, for its ambassador to Ireland to be expelled, and for shops to remove produce from Israeli settlements.
 He said that Israel had the right to defend itself, but that its disproportionate response meant that "...it can only now be classified as a terror state".
 On 30 May 2010, he was one of three Irish politicians who were prevented from leaving Cyprus to join the 2010 Gaza Freedom Flotilla by Cypriot government authorities.
-The flotilla was carrying aid to the blockaded Gaza Strip and was raided by Israeli commandos on 31 May 2010, resulting in the deaths of nine people.
+The flotilla was carrying aid to the blockaded Gaza Strip and was raided by Israeli commandos, who killed nine flotilla passengers on 31 May 2010.

 In June 2011 Andrews stated on Twitter: "Lab[our] are a pro-Israeli party & [Fine Gael] foreign affairs on Israel are determined by Israeli puppets in Ireland.
 Alan Shatter Gov will support Israel".

 In March 2011, Andrews set off on another flotilla to Gaza.
-His shipmates included Sinn Féin's Aengus Ó Snodaigh.
-In November 2011, Andrews was reported to be on board another ship heading to Gaza on a humanitarian mission.
+One of his shipmates was Aengus Ó Snodaigh.
+In November 2011, Andrews was reported to be on board another ship headed to Gaza on a humanitarian mission.
 In 2013, Andrews was reported to have spent time in Palestine doing aid work.

 In December 2020, Andrews apologised for liking tweets about Laurel Hubbard that were perceived as transphobic by transgender rights campaigners.
 The tweet criticised transgender women participating in female sports.